nhsconnect/Events-Management/pages/subscriptions/explore_subscriptions.md

 		<td id="hss-detail">The national subscription rule will send all requested events to the mailbox specified in the subscription rule.</td>
 	</tr>
 </table>

+The Subscription API does not support the configuration of generic subscriptions.
+Generic subscriptions are currently setup by NHS Digital to meet IG requirements, therefore if you wish to use generic subscriptions a request needs to be sent to NHS Digital.

 ## Subscription matching and message delivery ##